Blog > Diversity

 "We Are All Different": A Closer Look

-• A website with information and resources for employers and employees
+• A website with information for employers as well as employees

-Overall, the "We Are All Different" campaign is a positive step towards promoting diversity and inclusion in the workplace.
-However, it remains to be seen how effective the campaign will be in achieving its goals.
+Overall, “We Are All Different” approach is a positive move towards endorsing diversity in the workplace.
+The impact of this campaign remains to be seen on whether it will achieve the intended targets.

-Here are some of the benefits of diversity and inclusion in the workplace:
+The following are some examples of the benefits of diversity and inclusion in the workplace:

-• Increased innovation: Diverse teams are more likely to come up with new ideas and solutions.
+• Increased innovation: Diverse teams come up with new ideas and solutions more often

 The Role of Employers

 • Start by assessing your current workplace culture.
-What are the strengths and weaknesses of your current culture?
-Where are there opportunities for improvement?
+What are its strengths and weaknesses?
+Where there are opportunities for development?

 • Set clear goals for diversity and inclusion.
-What do you want to achieve in terms of diversity and inclusion?
-How will you measure your progress?
+Why do you want to have them?
+And how will you judge your progress?

 • Provide training to your employees on diversity and inclusion.
-This training should help employees to understand the importance of diversity and inclusion, and how to create a more inclusive workplace.
+This training should help employees understand the importance of diversity in an organisation as well as develop an inclusive working environment.

 • Be visible and vocal about your commitment to diversity and inclusion.
-Let your employees know that you are committed to creating a more inclusive workplace.
+Make it known that your workers understand this better than anyone else does.

 A Step Towards Policy Change